AperpieGG/noise_models_w1m/README.md

 measure and plot Gaia `G`-band zero points and magnitudes; TIC 8.2 runs use TESS magnitudes.
 If this setting changes, the wrapper rebuilds an existing field catalog on its next run.

+`photometry_mag_limit`, `blend_separation_arcsec`, and `blend_delta` control
+catalog retrieval and the final photometry-target selection.
+`min_photometry_targets` defaults to `50`; catalog generation stops with cut statistics and a clear error if fewer stars survive.
+For a sparse field, review the diagnostics before increasing the magnitude limit or relaxing the blend criteria.

 ## Full Pipeline